 - 7.2.1 The Council has previously identified a number of sites of being 'not appropriate' for development in its Local Plan Part 2 Consultation held between December 2015 and February 2016.
-These sites were identified as being unsuitable because: - The site is within Flood Zone 3b (the functional Floodplain) - The site is within the Green Belt - The site is mostly covered by Tree Preservation Orders - The site is considered by the Authority to form a strategic gap between two settlements - The site is not well related to the settlement.

-7.2.2 A list of those sites the Council identified as unsuitable for development is set out in Table 7.1 below:
+These sites were identified as being unsuitable because: - The site is within Flood Zone 3b (the functional Floodplain) - The site is within the Green Belt - The site is mostly covered by Tree Preservation Orders - The site is considered by the Authority to form a strategic gap between two settlements - The site is not well related to the settlement. - 7.2.2 A list of non-preferred sites the Council identified as potentially unsuitable for housing delivery and ruled out early in the appraisal process in its December 2015 consultation is set out in Table 7.1 below: